LorenzoM1997/Deep-tic-tac-toe/README.md

 * Optimize MSE between Q-network and Q-learning targets
 * Using gradient descent to minimize error

+In the file "ddd_ttt.py" a Double-DQN, also inspired by a Deepmind paper, has been implemented.

+## Versions
+In the file "dd_ttt.py" several improvement have been made in the algorithm.
+The player is now enclosed in a class and the algorithm has been modified to implement a Double-DQN.
+The loss reached is equivalent or lower than the one achieved by DQN.
+However, the best final policy achieved still belongs to DQN.
+This is the reason why both version are available at the moment.
+In the future, we expect the Double-DQN to achieve better results.

+## Run
+To run the DQN algorithm, type in your terminal

+    python3 ttt.py
+To run the DDQN algorithm, type in your terminal

+    python3 dd_ttt.py

+The game will ask you to play a match immediately after the training has finished and the data has been saved.

 ## Results
 The best result achieved for now was quasi-human performance after 60K episodes.
 Improved hyperparameters are likely to produce human performance in less or equal number of episodes.